-This major is offered in the traditional and AU Online format.
+This major is offered in the traditional format.

 Bachelor of Science